 She looked at my boys and said “It’s nice to see children playing together.”
 We spoke briefly about her weaving, where her designs come from, and how her village came to include all four Karen hill tribes.
 She told us that she was from the Sgaw, or “White Karen” tribe.
 Her daughter was dressed as a Long Neck Karen because “it brings in more money.”

 A Collaboration For Survival

-Baan Tong Luang hill tribe village includes members of all four of the Karen hill tribes near Chiang Mai, the Sgaw (White Karen), Po (Red Karen or long-neck Karen), Pa-O and the Kayah.
+Baan Tong Luang hill tribe village includes members of all four of the Karen hill tribes near Chiang Mai, the Sgaw (White Karen), Po (Red Karen or long-neck Karen), Pa-O, and the Kayah.
 The community came together because they knew they would make a great tourist attraction.

 The different tribes work together as a community to draw visitors in and pay for infrastructure that helps ensure that visitors keep coming back.
-They make money from a small entrance fee that visitors pay to access the village and from the sale of trinkets, handicrafts and products that are made right there in the village.
+They make money from a small entrance fee that visitors pay to access the village and from the sale of trinkets, handicrafts, and products that are made right there in the village.

 The money that they make is a pittance when compared to the money that tour guides make bringing foreigners to visit the Karen hill tribes.
-Very little, if any, of that money ever goes towards the villages that tour companies profit upon.
+Very little, if any, of that money ever goes toward the villages that tour companies profit upon.

 For many hill tribes, many of whom have members who have never been granted Thai citizenship, this type of tourism is the only way for them to make money, as they can’t work legally within the country.

 Music Brings People Together